 - Sports and activities such as scouting can be part of a parish's comprehensive youth ministry and as such contribute to pre/evangelizing outreach as well as ongoing formation. - Decisions about sports and other activities that might normally take place on parish grounds will be at the discretion of the pastor and in accord with local, state, and health guidelines.
-Parishes that have schools should coordinate with the school to avoid conflicting policies. - Parishes with pre-existing sporting programs can benefit from consulting Catholic high schools, CDC recommendations, and Catholic Metro Sports (CMS) plans.
-For more information from CMS, go to https://clubs.bluesombrero.com/catholicmetrosports.
+Parishes that have schools should coordinate with the school and the Office of Catholic Schools to avoid conflicting policies. - Parishes with pre-existing sporting programs can benefit from consulting the Office of Catholic Schools, CDC recommendations, and Catholic Metro Sports (CMS) plans.
+For more information from CMS, go to https://clubs.bluesombrero.com/catholic metrosports.